corriander/gedit-panel-switcher/README.md

 or

-`/usr/lib/gedit/plugins directory` (for multi-user usage)
+`/usr/lib/gedit/plugins` (for multi-user usage)

 TODO
 ----

 The following are possible improvements I might eventually get round to:

   - Extend switching functionality to side panel
   - Inherit sloppy mouse focus behaviour if set in desktop config
   - Allow switching between bottom panel items (tabs)
   - Facilitate hotkey configuration to avoid clashes with other plugins

 Credits
 -------

-Flynsarmy for the GEdit3TabSwitch base
+  - Flynsarmy for the GEdit3TabSwitch base

-Inspiration from Christian Dannie Storgaard for the (deprecated) gedit2 FocusBottomPane plugin.
+  - Inspiration from Christian Dannie Storgaard for the (deprecated) gedit2 FocusBottomPane plugin.